Metaform/edc-protocols/specifications/negotiation/contract.negotiation.binding.https.md

 }
 ```

-The consumer must include the `negotiationId`.
+The consumer must include the `processId`.
 The consumer must include either the `offer` or `offerId` property.

 If the message is successfully processed, the provider connector must return and HTTP 200 (OK) response.
 The response body is not specified and clients are not required to process
 it.